zhandos717/doc/en/fields/belongs-to.md

 ```

 > [!NOTE]
-> By default, the value is displayed using the field in the related table that is specified by the `$column` property in the model resource.
+> By default, the field used to display the value is the one specified by the `$column` property in the model resource.
-> The `$formatted` argument allows you to override the `$column` property.
+> The `$formatted` argument allows overriding the $column property.

 ```php
 namespace App\MoonShine\Resources;